Problems accessing web pages and general browser maintenance

 Clean Up Extensions

+Click this then click Manage extensions.
 A new tab will open showing all of your current extensions.
 Remove any extensions that you do not actively use or recognize.
-No need to worry if an extension is accidentally removed just Open the Chrome Web Store to install it.
-Extensions with a red icon attached are mandated by District Policy and can not be removed from your BSD Google account.
+No need to worry if an extension is accidentally removed just Open the Chrome Web Store to reinstall it.
+Clicking the details will also indicate if there are updates needed for the extension to function correctly.

 After the Browser is cleaned up you might want some additional pop-up protection, Further information about protecting your accounts and equipment with a popup blocker in Chrome here.